mininet/mininet/examples/README.md

 This example shows how to run an `sshd` process in each host, allowing you to log in via `ssh`.
-This requires connecting the Mininet data network to an interface in the root namespace (generaly the control network already lives in the root namespace, so it does not need to be explicitly connected.)
+This requires connecting the Mininet data network to an interface in the root namespace (generally the control network already lives in the root namespace, so it does not need to be explicitly connected.)